theParagonAI/ParagonAI/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 👥 Acknowledgments
-Special thanks to the team behind Paragon AI for their dedication to advancing the future of digital avatar creation.
+Special thanks to the team behind Paragon AI for their dedication to advancing the future of digital agent creation.

 ## 🌐 Contact
 Have questions or suggestions?
-Reach out at support@paragonai.com or visit our GitHub Issues page for support.
+Reach out at ParagonAgents on X or visit our GitHub Issues page for support.

 markdown
 Copy code